glebkuznetsov/cognitive_tools/cognitive_tools.md

 there are many possibilities if the right interface is developed.

 **How do you teach a cognitive system a user's mental models?**
+Cognitive tools with a _machine-understandable_ representation of the user's mental models could do powerful things.
 _Bad but thorough_:
 Require the user to manually supply a semantically annotated representation of everything they know, perhaps through filling out a